 Vox Poetica, Sorrow, One Touched Me on the Shoulder, Reconsidering the Moon 2019.
 Toward Big Sur 2020

 The Ekphrastic Review, Who’s Watching Whom, The Underside of Colour, They, Alien 2018-2020

 Zocalo Public Square, Learning the Twist in New Delhi/What it Means to be American, December 2015

-Some Favorite Poems from Poets I Admire
+Poems by Other Poets I Admire

 Sign Up for News & Events